rebelsky/csc207b/_readings/anonymous-inner-classes.md

 ---
-title: Anonymous Inner Classes
+title: Anonymous inner classes
 summary: |
   We consider Java's "anonymous inner classes" as a programming technique.
 todo:
   - Rewrite the main example!
-  - Move iterator stuff to the iterator reading.
+(Or not)
 ---

 Introduction: A problem